Skip to main content

 The Chair of the Hospital Review Panel, Deputy Jonathan Renouf, made a statement following the publication of a report into the Government’s News Healthcare Facilities Programme.

-Skip to 16 minutes into this afternoon’s recording to watch the statement in full.
+Skip to 16 minutes into Tuesday afternoon’s recording to watch the statement in full.

 The Chair of the Public Accounts Committee, Deputy Inna Gardiner, made a statement following the publication of a report into how the Government handles customer feedback and complaints.

-Skip to 52 minutes into this afternoon’s recording to watch the statement in full.
+Skip to 52 minutes into Tuesday afternoon’s recording to watch the statement in full.

 Public Business